lstoll/clj-utils/README.md

 This will retrieve a value from the current environment.
 If it's not there, it will fall back in to looking for the value in a .env file in the project root (in [foreman](https://github.com/ddollar/foreman/) key=value format).
 If the value doesn't exist there, it will fall back to either the default passed in, or nil

+## pmap2

+The standard pmap, but takes a value as the first argument that determines the concurrency level to map at.
+Useful for IO bound mapping, like processing a series of URLs concurrently.

 ## License

 Copyright (C) 2012 Lincoln Stoll